-(50) Minors are a 40 unit sequence of courses only available in undergraduate programs.
-Minors must be approved by the PCAC as part of the program approval process.

-(51) A minor will not be recorded on the official academic transcript.
+- (48) A minor is a 40 unit sequence of courses that may be offered within an undergraduate program.
+Minors must be approved by the PCAC as part of the program approval process. - (49) A minor will not be recorded on the official academic transcript.